How to bring Drywall into Fisher Road Recycling

 If there is new drywall mixed with older drywall, two dates must be shown from each.

 When you’re at Fisher Road Recycling:

-These regulations are in place to protect customers and staff from the hazardous waste known as asbestos.
-For further information visit WorkSafe BC ()
+A: These regulations are in place to protect customers and staff from the hazardous waste known as asbestos.
+For further information visit WorkSafe BC (worksafebc.com)

-Vinyl tiles, linoleum sheet flooring, roof felt, shingles, loose blown-in insulation (such as vermiculite), stucco, gypsum board filling compound, patching and joint compound for walls or ceilings, incandescent light fixture backing, and deck under-sheeting (worksafebc.ca)
+A: Vinyl tiles, linoleum sheet flooring, roof felt, shingles, loose blown-in insulation (such as vermiculite), stucco, gypsum board filling compound, patching and joint compound for walls or ceilings, incandescent light fixture backing, and deck under-sheeting (worksafebc.com)

 Asbestos disposal – If you do have asbestos containing materials follow procedures via work safe guidelines and to arrange asbestos disposal contact manager at Fisher Road Recycling.